benckx/are-rappers-gemini/README.md

 Somebody told me rappers were mostly gemini.
 Since it was a falsifiable statement, I wanted to proove them wrong.

-This little program fetches dates of birth of rappers from Wikipedia, to get the data.
+This little program fetches dates of birth of rappers from Wikipedia, and calculate zodiac sign frequency.

 # Results